Archaeology Sources

 State of CRM Archaeology in the Alabama Portion of the Chahta Homelands

-The Choctaw Nation of Oklahoma (CNO) defines their ancestral homelands in Alabama as the following modern-day counties: Baldwin, Bibb, Choctaw, Clarke, Conecuh, Dallas, Escambia, Fayette, Greene, Hale, Lamar, Marengo, Mobile, Monroe, Perry, Pickens, Sumter, Tuscaloosa, Walker, Washington, and Wilcox.
-CNO considers all archaeological sites, artifacts, and human remains from these counties as having a potential affiliation with the ancestral Chahta (Choctaw).
+The Choctaw Nation of Oklahoma (CNO) defines their ancestral homelands in Alabama as the following modern-day counties: Baldwin, Bibb, Choctaw, Clarke, Conecuh, Dallas, Escambia, Greene, Hale, Marengo, Mobile, Monroe, Perry, Pickens, Sumter, Tuscaloosa, Washington, and Wilcox, and a portion of Jefferson County.
+CNO considers all archaeological sites, artifacts, and human remains from these counties to be potentially affiliated with the ancestral Chahta (Choctaw).
 Forefronting the ancestry of the archaeological record, an important and often overlooked consideration in CRM archaeology, accurately centers compliance projects.
 This orientation of work in the Chahta (Choctaw) homelands of Alabama does not preclude other ancestral affiliations.

-The Archaeology Item Set is the product of a pilot study and the scope is limited currently to an examination of Chahta (Choctaw) archaeology in Mobile, Baldwin, Clarke, Choctaw, and Washington counties and temporally within the last five centuries.
-As this project develops it will expand to include the remainder of the ancestral Chahta (Choctaw) archaeological record in Alabama.
+The Archaeology Item Set, a product of a pilot study, currently focuses on examining Chahta (Choctaw) archaeology in Mobile, Baldwin, Clarke, Choctaw, and Washington counties, within the last five centuries.
+However, as the project evolves, our aim is to broaden its scope to encompass the entire ancestral Chahta (Choctaw) archaeological record in Alabama.

 Using the Archaeological Item Set

-Turning to the body of archaeological literature, a list of sites and research publications of relevance to the ancestral Chahta (Choctaw) was compiled.
-The Archaeology Item Set includes archaeological reports, books, and journal articles that pertain to Chahta (Choctaw) archaeology.
-It is an imperfect dataset, there are certainly omissions due to how resources are reported on, the level of investigaitons, and the structure of the repositories.
+Alabama's body of archaeological literature consists primarily of site forms and compliance reports.
+A list of sites and research publications relevant to the ancestral Chahta (Choctaw) was compiled using the ASSF, NADB, and library databases.
+The Chahta Archaeology Item Set includes archaeological reports, books, and journal articles that pertain to Chahta (Choctaw) archaeology.
+It is an imperfect dataset; there are certainly omissions due to how resources are reported, the level of investigations, and the structure of the repositories.
+It should also be noted that there are, and are likely, reports and analyses that utilized assemblages collected from sacred sites and funerary objects from those sites.
+If CNO had been consulted today on these projects, it is very probable that CNO would not have concurred.
+The Choctaw Nation of Oklahoma does not support the excavations and analyses of human remains and associated objects.